Chat

 Returns ModalResponse | undefined to control the modal after submission:

-• { action: "close" } — close the modal
+• { action: "clear" } — close all views and dismiss the modal entirely

 • { action: "errors", errors: { fieldId: "message" } } — show validation errors